 Bangkok is one of my favourite places in the world.
-As a vibrant city with a relatively low cost of living it’s a great base for exploring Asia.
+It’s a vibrant city with a relatively low cost of living and is a great base for exploring Asia.
 It’s also one of the most budget-friendly major cities in Southeast Asia.
 But there are plenty of places in the city to spend your money.
 And it all adds up.
 Many popular restaurants are as expensive as any Western eatery of the same standard.
 Accommodation in the touristic areas can be pricey.
 If you like foreign beers and wine, you’ll need a good budget to pay for nights out or even supermarket shopping.
-The advantages of visiting or living in Bangkok are many but how to save money while you’re there?
+The advantages of visiting or living in Bangkok are many, but how to save money while you’re there?

 - Cheaper (and better) accommodation than most major city in Europe